chenmela/beginner-android/README.md

 # Prerequisites

 This tutorial assumes some computer knowledge, including navigating the file system, downloading and opening files, and using the terminal (for Linux and Mac users only).
-You should also be familiar with programming in Java.
-Fundamental knowledge in another language (like C or Python) should also be sufficient.
+You should also be familiar with programming in Java (especially basic inheritance).
+Equivalent knowledge in another language (like C or Python) should also be sufficient.
 It may also be helpful to have basic understanding of a markup language like XML or HTML, but this is not strictly necessary.

 If you're missing one or more of these prerequisites, chat with an organizer for further guidance.